 In the event of an injury:

 In the event an injury occurs as a result of a workplace accident, please contact your immediate supervisor to inform her or him of the incident.
-Next, you or your supervisor must to fill out an Accident/Incident Report Form.
+Next, you or your supervisor must fill out an Accident/Incident Report Form.

 For Durham College employees, the form can be located on the employee intranet, ICE, under Forms, then Human Resources, and Accident, Injury.
-For more information, please refer to the Durham College Accident Reporting Procedure (EMPL-301.4), also located on ICE.
+For more information, please refer to the Durham College Accident Reporting Procedure (EMPL-301.1), also located on ICE.

 Authority and responsibilities

-The Emergency Management Response Team (EMRT) and the office of Campus Safety will be responsible for enforcing and communicating these procedures to staff and students.
+The Emergency Management Response Team (EMRT) and the Office of Campus Safety will be responsible for enforcing and communicating these procedures to staff and students.

 Faculty, staff, and students will be responsible for taking direction from the appropriate authorities and contributing to a safe and secure environment.

-Durham College Emergency Preparedness Policy ADMIN-211
+Durham College Emergency Preparedness Plan

-Durham College Accident Reporting Procedure EMPL-301.4
+Durham College Accident Reporting Procedure